 An individual entering a marriage with significant pre-marital assets or an individual who brings an existing business into a marriage may wish to set “ground rules” as to claims their spouse may make against these assets in the event of a divorce.
 The agreement may also specify whether one spouse will pay the other alimony; it may also determine how the couple will divide assets accumulated during the marriage, particularly real estate, or investment accounts.

 Hiring a prenup lawyer before marriage can save an individual from many bad experiences in the future.

 What does a prenup lawyer do?

-When looking for a prenup lawyer, it is important to not only look for someone who is both skilled in understanding the nuances of family law but also someone who understands contract law.
+When looking for hiring a prenup lawyer, it is important to not only look for someone who is both skilled in understanding the nuances of family law but also someone who understands contract law.
 The former reason is since a prenuptial agreement is a legal creation of the family law in that is defines the rights and obligations of a married couple.
 The latter reason rests in the fact that a prenuptial agreement is a contract that must be interpreted and enforced if necessary.
-Therefore, the best prenuptial lawyers are skilled in both family and contract law.
+Therefore, the best prenuptial agreement lawyers are skilled in both family and contract law.

 Also Read: Prenuptial Agreement Checklist

 Researching pre-nuptial lawyers in your area

 How to find a prenup lawyer?

 Finding a lawyer for prenuptial agreement follows the same process as finding any other type of lawyer in that it is best to use local resources such as the state or local bar association who lists prenuptial attorneys, marriage lawyers, and other legal personnel by their area of practice.